dailybruin/the-stack/_posts/2022-11-10-covid-research-funding.md

 As such, the AIDS Clinical Trials Group, an HIV research network composed of universities and nonprofits, awarded UCLA a grant upward of $400 million in 2020.
 A portion of this grant was subsequently directed toward identifying effective treatments for the early onset of COVID-19 in patients.

-When asked if the ACTG was the primary contributor behind this spike between 2019 and 2022, Daniel Newbower, a principal administrative analyst for research at UCLA, said that while the ACTG played a part in the general upward trend in research funding, it does not explain everything.
+When asked if the ACTG was the primary contributor behind this spike between 2019 and 2022, Dan Newbower, a principal administrative analyst for research at UCLA, said that while the ACTG played a part in the general upward trend in research funding, it does not explain everything.
 Smith said UCLA experienced an increase in overall funding even without the ACTG grant.

 “That (ACTG) is a big component of the increase (in funding), but there’s an increase without it,” Smith said.